WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 This document describes checkpoints of
-{{?I-D.yasskin-http-origin-signed-responses}} to synchronize implementation between clients, intermediates, and authors.
+{{?I-D.yasskin-http-origin-signed-responses}} to synchronize implementation between clients, intermediates, and publishers.

 --- note_Note_to_Readers